 Miller won Baseball America National Player of the Year honors and the Roger Clemens Award as the nation’s top pitcher, and he joined Horton as an All-America selection.
 Senior Jonathan Hovis led the nation in ERA at 1.17, while Flack set Carolina’s single-season hit record with 112.

-Carolina also earned top-10 national rankings in 2005 and in 2004 with a team that was led by All-Americas Marshall Hubbard and Chris Iannetta.
-Hubbard drove in a school-record 83 runs, while Iannetta, who made his major league debut with the Colorado Rockies in 2006, was one of three finalists for the Johnny Bench Award, presented annually to nation's top collegiate catcher.
-In a record-setting 2000 season, Carolina posted a 46-17 mark, the second-most victories in a season in school history.
-Carolina earned the No. 2 seed at the NCAA Regional at Upper Montclair, N.J., and came just one win away from advancing to the NCAA Super Regional.
+Carolina also earned top-10 national rankings in 2005 and in 2004 with a team that was led by All-Americans Marshall Hubbard and Chris Iannetta.
+Hubbard drove in a school-record 83 runs, while Iannetta, who made his major league debut with the Colorado Rockies in 2006, was one of three finalists for the Johnny Bench Award, presented annually to nation’s top collegiate catcher.
+In a record-setting 2000 season, Carolina posted a 46-17 mark and earned the No. 2 seed at the NCAA Regional at Upper Montclair, N.J.

 In his first year on the job, Fox led Carolina to a school-best 16 straight wins to open the 1999 season and, in the midst of going 22-2 to start the year, the Tar Heels peaked at No. 3 the Baseball America rankings.
 Carolina went on to earn the No. 3 seed in the NCAA Palo Alto Regional.